leggedrobotics/physical_terrain_parameter_learning/base_wvn/README.md

-# Vision pipeline
+#  Self-supervised Visual Decoder Learning
-This repo is for the online vision pipeline that uses trained physical decoders to output dense prediction of the environments in the vision channel.
-The pipeline is based on the previous repo from "Fast Traversability Estimation for Wild Visual Navigation".
+This code is for online training of the visual decoder to predict the physical terrain paramters estimated by the physical decoder from images.
+The pipeline is based on the previous repo from "[Fast Traversability Estimation for Wild Visual Navigation](https://github.com/leggedrobotics/wild_visual_navigation)".

 ## Installation
 **Attention**: Please follow the installation order exactly as below.
 Otherwise, you may encounter some errors.
-Here we use mamba for virtual environment management with **python 3.9**
+Here we use mamba for virtual environment management with **Python 3.9**
 ### Install robostack ros first:
 https://robostack.github.io/GettingStarted.html